maple-research-lab/AdPE/README.md

 ```
 Here [imagenet_path] is the imagenet directory, [output_dir] is the directory to save model weights and logs.

+RPE should be finetuned via --pe_type=1 in finetune script.

 To run 1600 epoch experiments, simply change "--epochs 1600 --warmup_epochs 40".

 #### 2.2 MAE+ RPE adversarial embedding